omidshahbazi/GameEngine/README.md

 Ensure you have Visual Studio 2017 or 2019 (Community Edition is acceptable)

-Run SourceCode/Engine/CreateProjectFile.bat to build solution and project files
+Run CreateProjectFile.bat to build solution and project files

-Open up SourceCode/Engine/Engine.sln
+Open up Engine/Engine.sln

 Build and Run